Yamaha – QL1, Digital Mixing Console

 All of the processing capability that was packed into the CL series consoles is provided in the QL consoles as well.
 Most of those processors are based on Virtual Circuit Modeling (VCM) technology developed by “Dr. K” (Toshifumi Kunimoto) and his team at “K’s lab,” Yamaha’s state-of-the-art digital technology research facility.
 VCM technology precisely models the circuitry and performance of analogue audio devices, right down to the characteristics of individual components such as resistors and capacitors.
 VCM simulations are so realistic and musical that even the legendary Rupert Neve, a master who built his reputation on analogue sound, has given it his approval and collaborated in developing VCM versions of his Portico 5033 and 5043 EQ and compressor, both provided as on-board processors in the QL consoles.

 Thanks to in-depth collaboration with Dan Dugan Sound Design, renowned Dan Dugan automatic microphone mixing with its advanced algorithms are built into the QL series consoles.
 Setup is easy: just insert the processor into up to 16 channels for automatically optimized microphone gain distribution.
 Gain control is smooth and natural, as though experienced human operators were doing the mix.
 The system also effectively reduces feedback and comb filter issues.
 For speech applications, especially non-scripted situations, this allows the operator to concentrate on details other than fader operation for consistently high-quality mixes.

 Refined Interface for Intuitive Control

-Operators coming from analog or digital consoles will quickly become comfortable with the QL consoles.
-Years of accumulated knowhow and feedback from users worldwide have been applied in creating an interface that is simple while providing refined operation that responds fully to the demands of a broad spectrum of real-world applications.
+Operators coming from analogue or digital consoles will quickly become comfortable with the QL consoles.
+Years of accumulated know-how and feedback from users worldwide have been applied in creating an interface that is simple while providing a refined operation that responds fully to the demands of a broad spectrum of real-world applications.